feklee/san/nodes/README.md

      1. Bend solder tags by 90°.

-     2. Test if bent solder tags fit in hemisphere.
+     2. Verify that bent solder tags fit in hemisphere.

      3. Tin solder tags.